Phone: (540) 951-4800

 -Eating related Disorders

 Jennifer is involved in bookkeeeping, following up on claims, and making sure the day to day experience of our office runs smoothly.

 Peggy has worked in the healthcare field for twenty seven years.
 Peggy works the evening shift and can assist you with scheduling appointments.

-Darcy spends most of her day at our front desk, taking phone calls and welcoming patients.
+Kelsey spends most of her day at our front desk, taking phone calls and welcoming patients.
 She also calls insurance companies to verify your benefits, co-pays, and authorizations.